-Energy use accounts for at least 15% of total operational costs of a food and beverage business.
-Becoming more energy efficient is critical to becoming profitable and competitive.
+Energy use accounts for at least 15% of the total operational costs in a food and beverage manufacturing business.
+Energy efficiency supports profitability, reliability, enhanced yield and quality, while reducing production inputs.

 Metering and monitoring

 - identify excess energy use

 - identify faults